 If you’re a fan of Dan Stevens from his tenure on the period drama series, Downton Abbey, not to mention (but you can see I am about to) his current roles in Disney’s Beauty and the Beast and the hit TV series Legion, you can get another fix of the wildly popular British actor in a new independent film, The Ticket.
-As the first American film directed by Ido Fluk (Never Too Late) The Ticket offers an intimate, engaging and well-acted take on a familiar cautionary tale.
+As the first American film directed by Ido Fluk (Never Too Late), The Ticket offers an intimate, engaging and well-acted take on a familiar cautionary tale.
 James (Stevens) has been blind since childhood due to an inoperable pituitary tumor pressing on his optic nerve.
 Despite his blindness, he appears to enjoy a good life; being happily married to Sam (Malin Ackerman) and father to a 13 year-old son, Jonah (Skylar Gaertner).
-James also works at a Real Estate firm making cold sales calls, trying to introduce people to houses for sale with a group of other blind employees that includes his close friend, Bob (Oliver Platt).
+James also works at a Real Estate firm making cold sales calls with a group of other blind employees that includes his close friend, Bob (Oliver Platt).
 There’s no reason to think that James‘ life isn’t as fulfilling and productive as a sighted person, until his circumstances change drastically.

 James‘ eyesight suddenly returns shortly after the film’s opening credits sequence, which plays out over a playful morning conversation with Sam as they lay in bed.
 Set against a dark screen that is occasionally punctuated by a brief mix of faded shadows and light, this montage is highly effective in putting the viewer inside James‘ world as a blind man.
 But by the time that James makes his way into the bathroom for his morning shower, he sees his adult reflection in the mirror for the first time.
 At this point, the plot of The Ticket might be described as Awakenings meets 99 Homes, as James becomes almost frantically driven to make up for opportunities lost due to his blindness, and get what he feels he deserves as a sighted man.